 So let’s say you run a Yoga class – your website should appeal to that particular crowd, otherwise, they will leave your website and go to one that fits their liking.

-Ensure that your colour scheme, images, and content are created with your target audience in mind and you will save yourself time and stress in the future.
+Ensure that your color scheme, images, and content are created with your target audience in mind and you will save yourself time and stress in the future.

 So, plan your target audience, make a list of keywords that they search for on Google, and plan the design and visuals of your website to suit that of your ideal customer.